Steve Mason (broadcaster): Career

 Mason's radio career started while he was still in high school, presenting a 5-minute sportscast on WGOR radio based in Toledo, Ohio.
 The sportscast ran for around 2 years, before Mason secured an overnight deejay slot on WRQN-FM, 93.5.
 After impressing in the role, Mason was promoted to the morning drive show, "Mason & Pam" with Pam Gilbert.
-By 1988, Pam Gilbert was replaced to become "Mason & Diane."
+By 1988, Pam Gilbert was replaced, with the show becoming "Mason & Diane."

-The morning radio show became one of the best-known in Ohio state, eventually becoming Steve Mason's Morning Zoo.
+The morning radio show became one of the best-known in Ohio state, eventually becoming "Steve Mason's Morning Zoo".
 While presenting the morning show, he interviewed the likes of Jay Leno, Cher and President Jimmy Carter.
 After graduating from Bowling Green University, Mason spent a year working in film production.
 He returned to presenting in 1988, with the morning show regaining first position as the most successful morning show in Ohio.
-WRQN's parent company, ABS Communications, Inc. then hired Mason aged 33 as its vice president.
+WRQN's parent company, ABS Communications, Inc. then hired Mason as its vice president.

 In 1992, Mason moved to Southern California where be began working at XTRA 690 in San Diego.
 It was in San Diego that he first teamed with John Ireland, a San Diego television sports reporter, in what eventually became The Big Show with Mason & Ireland.
 The show ran for over five years and for a time also aired on Fox Sports West cable television.

 Between 1996 and 1998, Mason co-hosted The Late Late Radio Show with Tom Snyder and Steve Mason for the CBS Radio network.
 The success of The Late Late Show, led Mason to be a candidate for Later on NBC.

 After co-hosting The Late Late Radio Show, it was announced that Mason would be moving to New York City to become the morning talk show host at WNEW.
 While presenting at WNEW, there were discussions about changing the format from solely music, to a talk radio format.
 He and Sue Kolinsky were co-talk show hosts of the morning show on WNEW at the time, meaning Mason frequently appeared in the NYC press in 1999 to discuss the fate of the radio network.
 By June 1999, WNEW had dramatically changed its format across most shows, with Mason and Kolinsky playing a major role in the stations transition with their "Anti-Show".
 Now rebranded FM Talk@102.7, the NY Post reported that Mason and Kolinsky "given free rein in the all-talk format — have created a comfortable on-air chemistry from 6 to 10 a.m. with their Anti-Show."